christopherritter/springboro-ordinances/md/10fcbddd.md

 122A  7-16-54  Purchase of a well site from John R. Fish, Sr. and John R. Fish, Jr., for the waterworks system.

-129A  6-18-55  Requests the Provident Savings Bank &amp; Trust Co. to release certain Village property from the effect of a mortgage.
+129A  6-18-55  Requests the Provident Savings Bank &#38; Trust Co. to release certain Village property from the effect of a mortgage.

 Res.
 125A  6-6-57  Authorizes an option to purchase, on behalf of the Village, between the Village and Courtney L. and Flossie Chapman.